criteo/criteo-api-java-sdk/sdks/retailmedia_2023-10/docs/CampaignApi.md

 ## fetchProposal

-> RetailMediaExternalv1ProposalStatusModelResponse fetchProposal(id)
+> ProposalStatusModelResponse fetchProposal(id)

-Fetch the status of a proposal to modify a Preferred Deal Line Item.
+Includes the state of the proposal, the status of the booking and approval, as well as any comments explaining why it might have been rejected.

 ### Example